rtic-rs/microamp/README.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.12s
 ```

-By default the command produces two images, one for core.
+By default the command produces two images, one for each core.

 ``` console
 $ # image for first core